jasonacox/tinytuya/README.md

     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.
     * Go to Cloud Development -> Create a project (remember the Authorization Key: *API ID* and *Secret* for below)
     * Go to Cloud Development -> select your project -> Project Overview -> Linked Device -> Link devices by App Account (tab)
     * Click 'Add App Account' and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button [..] in the upper right hand corner of the app.
-When you scan the QR code, it will link all of the devices registered in your *Smart Life app* into your Tuya IoT project.
+When you scan the QR code, it will link all of the devices registered in your "Smart Life" app into your Tuya IoT project.
     * **IMPORTANT** Verify under Cloud Development -> select your project -> API Setting that the following API groups have status "Open": Authorization management, Device Management and Device Control ([see here](https://user-images.githubusercontent.com/5875512/92361673-15864000-f132-11ea-9a01-9c715116456f.png))

 4. **Run Setup Wizard**:
-    * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the Device *LOCAL_KEYs* for all of your registered devices:
+    * From your Linux/Mac/Win PC run the TinyTuya Setup **Wizard** to fetch the  *LOCAL_KEYs* for all of your registered devices:
       ```bash
       python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals
       ```